Dungyichao/Polyester-Yarn-Microscopic-Image-Data-Analysis/README.md

 ### Image Edge Detection <br />

 There are various kind of edge detection algorithm such as Laplacian, Sobel, Kirsch and Prewitt.
 You can refer to this article by this link : https://softwarebydefault.com/2013/05/11/image-edge-detection/.
 We use two files **```Matrix.cs```** and **```ExtBitmap.cs```** provided by the website which I just mentioned.
-Some basic convolution method can refer to this video: https://www.youtube.com/watch?v=XuD4C8vJzEQ<br />
+Some basic convolution method can refer to this video: https://www.youtube.com/watch?v=XuD4C8vJzEQ and the following GIF from OpenCV<br />

 <p align="center">
 <img src="/Image/readme/conv1.gif" height="50%" width="50%">